Urban flooding slowly becomes a priority issue for Switzerland

 Climate change is pushing Switzerland to change the way it handles urban flooding.
 As flood risks grow, cities and towns are implementing innovative ways to mitigate the risks.

-For many older people in Melchnau, a 1500-inhabitant village in canton Bern, the year 1986 will never be forgotten.
-They all went through what could be called “a collective trauma” to overcome the flood damage.
+For many older people in Melchnau, a village with 1500 inhabitants in canton Bern, the year 1986 will never be forgotten.
+They all experienced a “collective trauma” due to the flood damage.

-Christian Eicher, a retired civil engineer who spent much of his career working on flood control and urban drainage, told SWI swissinfo.ch that according to historic news records, on June 20 that year, the local area received an extremely heavy thunderstorm.
+Christian Eicher, a retired civil engineer who worked on flood control and urban drainage, told SWI swissinfo.ch that historic news records show that on June 20 that year, an extremely heavy thunderstorm hit the area.
 “The streets of Melchnau flooded, as more than 50mm of rain fell per hour.
-Houses and meadows flooded and roads were ripped open.
-The major urban throughfare was swamped by up to one metre of water.”
+Houses and meadows flooded, and roads were ripped open.
+The major urban thoroughfare was swamped by up to one metre of water.”

-“In 1986, the local government had little experience in preparing an urban flood-management plan and had no idea how much its implementation would cost.
-Despite this, an early Risk Map was commissioned which also included extreme-runoff flow estimates – but there was no concrete follow-up to reduce the flood flows or to protect against,” Eicher explained.
+“In 1986, the local government had little experience in preparing an urban flood-management plan and had no idea how much it would cost.
+Despite this, the government commissioned an early Risk Map, which included extreme-runoff flow estimates – but there was no concrete follow-up to reduce the flood flows or protect against them,” Eicher explained.

-Only about twenty years later, in 2007 and again in 2010, heavy thunderstorms with extraordinary rainfall volumes, some combined with previous rainfall and consequently saturated soils, led to widespread flood damage and traffic disruptions.
-Eicher followed up on the two floods, documented them by taking photos and reported to the municipal authority with some preliminary suggestions for a possible course of actions to show how frequent and devastating the floods have been over the past three decades.
+About twenty years later, in 2007 and again in 2010, heavy thunderstorms with extraordinary rainfall volumes, combined with previous rainfall and saturated soils, led to widespread flood damage and traffic disruptions.
+Eicher followed up on the two floods, documented them with photos, and reported to the municipal authority with preliminary suggestions for action to show how frequent and devastating the floods had been over the past three decades.

 Urban flooding is a global issue